×

 Care of Taro and Croton

-Care of Taro and Croton include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Croton pruning is done Prune in spring and Remove branches that rub together.
+Care of Taro and Croton include pruning, fertilizers, watering etc. Taro pruning is done and Croton pruning is done Prune in spring and Remove branches that rub together.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Croton needs Lots of watering and in winter, it needs Less Watering.